socrata/odn-backend/data/README.md

 A `name` column can also be included, however since this is already available in the ODN Entities dataset it is not necessary.

-Other columns may be added to specify dataset constraints..
+Other columns may be added to specify constraints.
 For example, if we had a dataset containing population by year, we would use `population` as the variable and add a constraint column called `year`.
 The dataset would look like this: